rkyzk/ecopost/README.md

 2. “Search Stories” page didn’t get displayed.
 An error page appeared with the message “Reverse for 'post_detail' with arguments '('',)' not found.”<br><br>**Solution:** I was forgetting a slash at the end of the url in urls.py, so I changed the url from ‘search_story’ to ‘search_story/,’ and the issue was resolved.

-3. Delete Posts

-4. On “Write Stories” and “Update Stories” pages, the following steps resulted in an unexpected outcome:
-Fill out all required fields, click on ‘Submit,’ click on ‘Cancel’ in the dialog, click on ‘Save’ -> a confirmation dialog before form submission showed up.
-What happened was: when ‘Submit’ was clicked, the value ‘complete’ was stored in the variable ‘ButtonValue.’
-When ‘Save’ was clicked, since the value of ‘ButtonValue’ was ‘complete,’ the confirm function in line 24 in script.js was fired.<br>
-**Solution:** I added the class name ‘btn-submit’ to 'Save' button as well, so when ‘Save’ button is clicked, value ‘draft’ will be stored in ButtonValue, which will not fire the confirm function.
+3. For "Delete Posts" Page, I first used LoginRequiredMixin and UserPassestestMixin in order to make sure the user is the author of the post and that the post hasn't been submitted.
+That resulted in an error, since the post was deleted before the test func was run, and the test func couldn't find the post in the database.<br><br>**Solution:**I wrote the program on line 232, 237-238 in views.py to go around the issue, and now the access control is functioning.

 ## Aspects to be improved in the future:
-- As discussed in “Manual Testing” and “Bugs” sections, the mechanism to display validation messages for PostForm needs to be improved.
 - Remember me function on “Log in” page also needs to be fixed.
-- Currently on "Search Stories" page, if users click on 'Search,' they will have to scroll down to see the results.
-I need to design the page so they will find the search results easily.
+- Currently on "Search Stories" page, after users run a 'Search,' they will have to scroll down to see the results.
+I need to design the page so they will find the resultsmore easily.
-- In addition, I will make Contact page where users can write and submit messages to admin.
+- I will make Contact page where users can write and submit messages to admin.
-- I also want to make the system to update comments simpler.
-I plan to display a small input box for updating comments where the comment is displayed, since a comment form shouldn't need a whole another page.
+- I also want to simplify the process to update comments.
+Instead of displaying a whole new page of 'Update Comments,' I want to display a small input box for updating comments on "Detail Page" where the original comment is displayed.

 ## Credits:
-Many thanks to my mentor Jubril Akolade and tutors at Code Institute for their dedicated support and encouragement.<br>
+Many thanks to my mentor Jubril Akolade and tutors at Code Institute for their guidance and dedicated support.<br>

 For this application, I used the Code Institute's 'Code Star' project as a starting point.

 Code snippets that were taken from 'Code Star' are as follows: